code-mma/code-mma/README.md

 - 👋 Hi, I’m @code-mma.
 - 👀 I’m interested in front-end development.
-- 🌱 I’m currently learning Python programming.
+- 🌱 I’m currently learning through The Odin Project curriculum.
 - 💞️ I’m looking to collaborate on small projects with regards to my programming interest.
 - 📫 How to reach me?
 Send a message here!